MingchenZhang/pipie/README.md

 download a huge logfile from one of those machine, for local analysis.
 Just download the binary from github and pipe your file to your local machine.

-Notes: please start server side first (one with -s flag)
+Notes: Please start server side first (one with -s flag).
+Safer key reading will be provided later™

 \
 Pipie can do the following (at least for now):